bscotch/favro-sdk/README.md

 Bravo does some caching and lazy-loading to reduce the impact of this on the number of API requests it makes, but the end result is always going to be that search functionality in Bravo has to consume a lot of API requests, especially if you have a lot of stuff in Favro.

-### Markdown
+### Limited Markdown

-> ⚠ Webhooks do not send Markdown. **[Upvote the feature request!](https://favro.canny.io/bugs/p/webhooks-no-way-to-get-correct-description)**
+> ⚠ Webhooks do not send Markdown.
+To get full Markdown content in response to a Webhook, you'll have to fetch the same card again via the API. **[Upvote the feature request!](https://favro.canny.io/bugs/p/webhooks-no-way-to-get-correct-description)**

 Favro implements a limited subset of Markdown.
-Which subset seems to differ based on context (e.g. a Card description vs. a Comment), though I don't know all the differences.
-Despite having some Markdown support, the API and Webhook data typically defaults to a "plaintext" format, which apparently means "strip out all Markdown".
-You may have to plan functionality around such limits.
+Which subset seems to differ based on context (e.g. a Card description vs. a Comment).

+Despite having some Markdown support, the API and Webhook data defaults to a "plaintext" format, which apparently means "strip out all Markdown".
+This is a particular problem for Webhooks, since there is no way to cause them to send Markdown instead.

+Bravo defaults to requesting Markdown where that's possible.

 ### Identifiers

 Items in Favro (cards, boards, comments, custom fields, etc.) are all identified by unique identifiers.
 Different types of items are fetched independently, with relationships indicated by identifiers pointing to other items.

 For example, if you fetch a Card from the API (or a webhook) you'll also get a list of Widget identifiers in that card, but not the data about those widgets.
 Similarly, a Card contains a list of its Custom Fields and corresponding values, but most of the information is in the form of Custom Field identifiers.
-In both cases, if you wanted to see the _names_ or other information those associated items, you'll need to make API requests for those specific items using their IDs.
+In both cases, if you wanted to see the _names_ or other information for those associated items, you'll need to make API requests for those specific items using their IDs and appropriate API endpoints.

+Bravo tries to handle much of this for you behind the scenes.

-#### Card Sequential ID
+#### Card Sequential IDs

 Cards have a field called `sequentialId` that corresponds directly to the visible identifier shown in the Card UI, from which users can copy a card URL.